About this archive

 Where this leads

-The same engineering posture that produced this record is producing a pair of axiomatic-agent products at quantapix.com — Qnarre, an axiomatic verifier for legal complaints, and Qresev, an axiomatic evaluator for stocks and portfolios.
-Both ship as early-beta on 6/1/2026.
-The method is the takeaway: wrap a Lean4 kernel around LLM-backed predicates and you don't have to ask anyone's permission to be right.
+The same engineering posture that produced this record is producing a pair of axiomatic-agent products — Qnarre, an axiomatic verifier for the logic of legal complaints, and Qresev, an axiomatic evaluator for stock and portfolio strategies.
+Both launched as early-beta on 2026-06-01 at quantapix.com.
+The method is the takeaway: wrap a Lean4 kernel around LLM-backed predicates and the argument stands or falls on a checkable derivation.
 If the long version is the work that had to be done, the short version is the engineering practice that came out of it.

 Continue at